Recovery From Heart Surgery: Common Concerns

 Walking Program

-- Most patients should be capable of walking at least 1-1.5 miles/day at one month after surgery.
+- One month after surgery, most patients should be capable of walking at least 1-1.5 miles/day.

-- Studies have shown that people who exercise at least 30 minutes per day, 5 days a week remain healthier and experience fewer problems.
+- Studies have shown that people who exercise five days a week for at least 30 minutes per day remain healthier and experience fewer problems.
 They may also live longer.

 Driving